dbuscombe-usgs/pcmsc_watermasking/README.md

 ## ⬇️ Installation

-We advise creating a new conda environment to run the program.
+If you already have the conda environment, `gym`, installed from [Segmentation Gym](https://github.com/Doodleverse/segmentation_gym), you may use that.
+Otherwise, we advise creating a new conda environment to run the program.
+Note that MACS are NOT SUPPORTED.
+Only Linux and WSL on Windows.
+Not sorry :)

 1. Install miniconda
 https://docs.conda.io/en/latest/miniconda.html